Kelthic/wallpaper_editor/README.md

 # Wallpaper Editor Scripts
-Scripts to Wallpaper Editor from Wallpaper Engine
+My personal libraby with scripts to Wallpaper Editor from Wallpaper Engine